The 1924 Bertil Malmberg

 material, which is not especially ambitious. Åke och hans värld has

 limited, but noble, aspirations, and works very well within its bounds.
-Allen Edwall has a
+Allan Edwall has a

 quiet competence as a director, rather than brilliance.
 His direction suggest fundamental